macobo/WebGL-Audio-Visualization/README.md

 ### Beat detection

 Beat detection sadly isn't very easy to do, especially in real-time.
+One way to discover beats is to look at each at the sound frequency spectrum (the output of fast-fourier transform) and compare it to previous and future frames, looking whether it is peaking or not.
+The problem with doing that in real-time is that we don't have access to the future sound yet and have to resort to other crude heuristics.

 Our current solution is to use a decaying threshold.
 Each frame, the maximum value of the frequency spectrum is found (aka the maximal amplitude).
 That is compared to a threshold.